nuts-foundation/nuts-use-case-profile-bgz-referral/README.md

 # Introduction
 This document describes how to use the Nuts-specifications in the context of a medical specialist referral, commonly known as a "BgZ-referral".
-This includes the specific agreements that, in addition to the specification '[TA-Notified-Pull-on-Nuts](https://github.com/jorritspee/TA-Notified-Pull-on-Nuts)', apply to the use case of medical specialist referrals.
+This includes the specific agreements that, in addition to the specification '[Application on Nuts Notified](https://github.com/jorritspee/Application-on-Nuts-Notified-Pull)', apply to the use case of medical specialist referrals.
 This document describes:
 - the identifier of the use case;
 - the governance;
 - the information standards;
 - the permitted means of authentication;
-- the permitted bases;
+- the permitted bases; and
-- naming of actors; and
 - the access policy.

 # use case identifier